pauloantonio-git/wehostvoip-docs/docs/getting_started.md

 ![image](https://user-images.githubusercontent.com/4958202/153725448-8a30f3bf-c243-46b4-8fd7-d2bd97c47749.png)

-## Step 13 - Make a call from Alice to Bob and from Bob to Alice to see if everything is working fine.
+## Step 13 Make a call between phones

+Just call Alice and Bob by their names.
+You may use also their aliases alice (1000) and bob (1001).
+Dial 1000 from bob and 1001 from alice to test the dialing.

-## Step 14 - To make calls to the PSTN you have to add the authorized prefixes to the security group.
+## Step 14 Add a country in the security group

 To avoid fraud, subscribers are not allowed by default to make PSTN calls.
 You will have to authorize the countries or prefixes to enable outbound calls.
 We've made this process very easy.
 In our cas we are adding USA.
 When you select USA it selects all area codes from the NANPA belonging to the USA and does not load Caribbean destinations frequently used for fraud.

 ![image](https://user-images.githubusercontent.com/4958202/153725725-aba5e01b-2a59-4c56-8357-9b3f7391933b.png)

-## Step 15 - Make a call to an external destination to make sure it is working
+## Step 15 Make a call to an external destination

 Dial 2092488700, you should receive a funny message.
 As we are using the test gateway your call is not going to the PSTN.
 If you want your call to go to the PSTN you have to add your own carrier.

-## Step 16 - Testing incoming calls
+## Step 16 Testing incoming calls

 To test an incoming call is a little harder.
 If you have added a real carrier and you have real dids, the process is very easy.
 However for the purposes of this Getting Started Guide we are going to use a softphone connected to the test gateway to connect to our SBC demo.wehostvoip.io.